Reading R.F.C.: Women's rugby

-In 2016 The Berkshire Barbarians became just Reading & Newbury girls and then in Sep 2017 the cluster fully split leaving Reading RFC as a standalone girls club.
+In 2016 The Berkshire Barbarians became Reading & Newbury girls and then in Sep 2017 the cluster fully split leaving Reading RFC as a standalone girls club.
 In 2018–19 the U18 Team won the Area2 Cup by beating London Scottish U18 Girls making it the national Semi finals where they lost to Pulborough the eventual winners.
 The U15 team were beaten at the Area Semi Final stage.
 At the 2019 Worthing 10's the U15's were runners up to OA's and the U18's won the cup narrowly beating Dorchester.

 2 U18 players represented England U18 Girls vs Emerging Wales during 2019 and past players played for several Tyrell's Premiership teams.